jacknot/justin.duch.me/_posts/2020-10-20-good_social_media.md

 Let's make a simple threat model for hacking democracy.
 We start with our threats and look for a solution to each.

-- **Threat:** A random neckbeard who wants to take over our beautiful direct democracy with a Sybil attack.
+- **Threat:** A random neckbeard who wants to take over our beautiful democracy with a Sybil attack.

 **Solution:** Invitation tree with a chain of responsibility, the neckbeard will never get invited.
 And if they do, once swiftly banned, the person who invited them will be unable to do it again.